MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 12:25   Added the migration via PM console using the command add-migration AddCoverTypeToDb in DataAccess Default project (TIME STAMP 20231120172504_AddCoverTypeToDb)
 12:30   modified the ApplicationDbcontext.cs to add public DbSet<CoverType> CoverTypes { get; set; } and modified the Migration file of AddCoverTypeToDb.cs
 12:31   updated database and succeeded
+12:41   Created CoverType Repo and the ICoverType repo and modified the code and using libraries